duffelhq/hackathon-starter-kit/README.md

 To use the Duffel API, you'll need to sign up for an account and then create an access token.

+If you prefer to watch a video, you can watch a short 8 minute workshop on the Duffel API on YouTube [here](https://www.youtube.com/watch?v=-g5qCuEWWeQ&feature=youtu.be).

 ### Signing up

 You can sign up for an account on the Duffel website - it takes about one minute.